covid-at-home/covid-at-home/level2.md

 - Take care putting it on.
 Start in a clean zone with clean hands and keep your PPE as clean as possible.
 - Take care taking it off.
 First remove gloves and wash hands, then remove mask and wash hands, then remove any other PPE or dirty clothes and wash hands.
 Then put on clean clothes and get back to a clean zone.
 - Dispose of used gloves in a disposable trash bag, double-bagging and / or placing the trash aside for 72 hours before external disposal.
 - Although this is not normal, you probably want to reuse masks since they are already in short supply globally (and the same may become true for other PPE).
 The best way to reuse PPE is to mark seven sets -- one for each day of the week.
 Rotate them after wearing to sit in a clean place for a week.
-If you need respirators / masks decontaminated faster, bake them in the oven at 70 degrees Celsius for 30 minutes.
+If you need respirators / masks decontaminated faster, bake them in the oven at 70° Celsius (around 160° Farenheit) for 30 minutes.

 ### Family, flatmates, etc.